Canonical Functions: a proof via topological dynamics: Introduction

 \section{Introduction}

 When $f\colon (\mathbb Q;<)\To(\mathbb Q;<)$ is any function from the order of the rational numbers to itself, then there are arbitrarily large finite subsets of $\mathbb Q$ on which $f$ ``behaves regularly"; that is, it is either strictly increasing, strictly decreasing, or constant.
 A direct (although arguably unnecessarily elaborate) way to see this is by applying Ramsey's theorem: two-element subsets of $\mathbb Q$ are colored with three colors according to the local behavior of $f$ on them (this yields, by the infinite version of Ramsey's theorem, even an infinite set on which $f$ behaves regularly, but this is beside the point for us).
 In particular, it follows that the closure of the set $\{\beta\, f \, \alpha\; |\; \alpha,\beta\in\Aut(\mathbb Q;<)\}$ in ${\mathbb Q}^{\mathbb Q}$, equipped with the pointwise convergence topology, contains a function which behaves regularly everywhere.
-This function of regular behavior is called canonical.
+This function of regular behavior is called \emph{canonical}.

-More generally, a function $f\colon \Delta\To \Lambda$ between two structures $\Delta, \Lambda$ is called canonical when it behaves regularly in an analogous way, that is, when it sends tuples in $\Delta$ of the same type (in the sense of model theory, as in~\cite{Hodges}) to tuples the same type in $\Lambda$~\cite{BPT-decidability-of-definability, RandomMinOps, BP-reductsRamsey}.
-Similarly as in the example above, canonical functions can be obtained from $f$, in the fashion stated above, when $\Delta$ has sufficient Ramsey-theoretic properties (for example, when it is a countable Ramsey structure in the sense of~\cite{Topo-Dynamics}) and when $\Lambda$ is sufficiently small (for example countable and $\omega$-categorical)~\cite{BPT-decidability-of-definability,RandomMinOps,BP-reductsRamsey}.
+More generally, a function $f\colon \Delta\To \Lambda$ between two structures $\Delta, \Lambda$ is called canonical if it behaves regularly in an analogous way, that is, if it sends tuples in $\Delta$ of the same type (in the sense of model theory, as in~\cite{Hodges}) to tuples the same type in $\Lambda$~\cite{BPT-decidability-of-definability, RandomMinOps, BP-reductsRamsey}.
+Similarly as in the example above, canonical functions can be obtained from $f$, in the fashion stated above, if $\Delta$ has sufficient Ramsey-theoretic properties (for example, if it is a countable Ramsey structure in the sense of~\cite{Topo-Dynamics}) and if $\Lambda$ is sufficiently small (for example countable and $\omega$-categorical)~\cite{BPT-decidability-of-definability,RandomMinOps,BP-reductsRamsey}.